ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step12.md

 ### Create a Network Service

-1. `ioninc g service services/network/network`
+1. `ionic g service services/network/network`
-1. Create a single getting in the service.
+1. Create a simple getter in the service.
 The whole service is listed below.

 ```TypeScript
 import { Injectable } from '@angular/core';